geanix/toggl-dinero/README.rst

-toggldinero
+TogglDinero

-Dinero invoicing from Toggl time entries.
+Create invoices in Dinero from Toggl time entries.